Computing higher Leray-Serre spectral sequences of towers of fibrations: Examples and computations

 Notice that the downsets $z,s,p,b$ indexing each term are stored as lists of points: each list of points in $\Z^2$ represents the smallest downset of $D(\Z^2)$ containing those points.
 Let us also observe that the obtained groups satisfy the formula $S^*_n(P;2)\cong H_{p_2}(B;H_{p_{1}}(M; H_{n-p_1-p_2} (G)))$ of Theorem \ref{thm:Serre-Matschke-simpl}.

-As mentioned in Section~\ref{sec:SSys_over_downsets}, the \ql following\qr\ terms of the spectral system allow to connect the $2$-page of the Serre spectral system to the homology $H(E)$ in many possible ways; in particular we have provided functions computing \emph{lexicographic connections}, whose terms have indices $z,s,p,b$ which can be defined by giving a point $P\in \Z^2$ and another parameter $Q\in \Z^2$, called \emph{offset} (see~\cite{matschke2013successive} for details).
+As mentioned in Section~\ref{sec:SSys_over_downsets}, the \ql following\qr\ terms of the higher spectral sequence allow to connect the $2$-page of the higher Leray--Serre spectral sequence to the homology $H_*(E)$ in many possible ways; in particular we have provided functions computing \emph{lexicographic connections}, whose terms have indices $z,s,p,b$ which can be defined by giving a point $P\in \Z^2$ and another parameter $Q\in \Z^2$, called \emph{offset} (see~\cite{matschke2013successive} for details).
 The function \texttt{lexcon-gspsq-group} inputs the filtered chain complex, the point $P=(p_1,p_2)\in \Z^2$, the offset $Q=(q_1,q_2) \in \Z^2$ and the total degree~$n$.

 {

 }